ESG

 • Induction programme to all new employees over a period of several weeks.
 It is an ongoing process to ensure new employees settle well into the Group and are confident in carrying out the full scope of their duties.

-Group wide policies have been established on a range of social issues, including Diversity, Equity & Inclusion, Anti-Slavery & Human Trafficking, Anti-Corruption & Bribery and Whistleblowing.
+We have Group-wide policies on a range of social issues, including Diversity, Equity & Inclusion, Anti-Slavery & Human Trafficking, Anti-Corruption & Bribery and Whistleblowing.

-CLIG’s Diversity Working Group which includes Executive Directors and other employees (including HR) is responsible for:
+CLIG’s Diversity Working Group which includes the CEO and other employees (including HR) is responsible for:

 • Reporting and assisting in the implementation of diversity, equity & inclusion-related initiatives.